 Think about your dog’s chewing style.
 If he’s/she’s a very aggressive chewer, you want a toy with a little “give” to it to not risk breaking your pup’s teeth.
 It can happen when the wrong toy is matched with the wrong dog.

 You may experience sticker shock when shopping for chew toys for your furry friend, but there’s a reason for the expense.
 Better quality toys are going to cost more.
 Period.
 But on the flip side, better quality toys will last longer, too.
-Look at it this way – you could spend $3 on a toy that might last 5 minutes to an hour, in which case you have to buy another.
+You may be new to the struggle- spend $3 on a toy that might last 5 minutes to an hour, and then you have to buy another.
 And another.
 Or you could spend $15 on a toy that will last months.
 Which is the more cost-effective toy?

-It makes sense to spend a little more on a toy that will last longer, because these are the toys that are also safer.
+It makes sense to spend a little more on a toy that will last longer because these are the toys that are also safer.
+We recommend toys that are manufactured in the US with known standards and quality controls in place.

-The most durable types of dog toys for aggressive chewers on the market are hard rubber, as mentioned earlier, and knotted rope toys.
+The most durable types of dog toys for aggressive chewers on the market are hard rubber, as mentioned earlier.
 These are the toys that can really take the heat when your dog’s boredom, separation anxiety or teething distress take hold.